Wish your glaze results were more consistent?

 Articles written by Sue McLeod

-A simple way to turn your matte glaze glossy Do you have a matte glaze that you wish was a bit glossier, or would you like a glossy version of one of your matte glazes?
-It's really easy to convert a...
+Do you have a matte glaze that you wish was a bit glossier, or would you like a glossy version of one of your matte glazes?
+It’s really easy to convert a matte glaze to a glossy glaze, just by adding one ingredient…

 If you have too much clay in a glaze recipe, you might have issues with your glaze crawling during the firing.
 Crawling is where the glaze pulls away from the clay body due to a combination of shrinkage, poor adhesion and high surface tension.